 The Ryman Prize is an annual NZ$250,000 award for the world’s best discovery, development, advance or achievement that enhances quality of life for older people.
 The prize is awarded each year by an international jury appointed by The Ryman Prize Foundation.

 The prize, which consists of a cash sum of NZ$250,000 and a commemorative medal, was launched by the Right Honourable John Key, Prime Minister of New Zealand, in February 2015.

 The Ryman Prize is an entirely philanthropic initiative.
-It is independently funded, apolitical and the donor is anonymous.
+It is independently judged, and apolitical.

 The winner is selected each year by an international jury appointed by the Ryman Foundation.